AnnaP93/Movie-Recommender/README.md

 ### **Goal**
-The goal of this project is to leverage demographic filtering to the dataset and identify top-10 movies to recommend users with similar demographic features.
+The goal of this project is to practise data wrangling and working with Python Pandas library.

 In order to identify top-10 movies, IMDB's weighted rating was applied to the dataset.